 Step 2: Rehab the Property

 Rehab is where BRRRR gets its value — and where most mistakes happen.
-The goal is to bring the property to a condition that (a) commands market-rate rent, (b) appraises at or above your target ARV, and (c) requires minimal maintenance for the first several years.
+The goal is to bring the property to a condition that:

-Typical rehab cost ranges (as of early 2026, national averages per Remodeling Magazine and HomeAdvisor):
+As of early 2026, national averages per Remodeling Magazine and HomeAdvisor:

 Step 3: Rent the Property

 Once the rehab is complete, place a qualified tenant as quickly as possible.
-Every month the property sits vacant, you are paying holding costs (mortgage/loan payments, insurance, taxes, utilities) with no income to offset them.
+Every month the property sits vacant, you are paying holding costs — mortgage/loan payments, insurance, taxes, and utilities — with no income to offset them.

 Having a tenant in place and a lease signed is critical for the next step, because lenders will want to see a documented rent roll when you apply for refinancing.